tinacms/tina.io/content/docs/fields/textarea.md

 | `label`       | A human readable label for the field.
 Defaults to the name. _(Optional)_                        |
 | `description` | Description that expands on the purpose of the field or prompts a specific action. _(Optional)_ |

-> This interfaces only shows the keys unique to the text field.
+> This interfaces only shows the keys unique to the textarea field.
 >
 > Visit the [Field Config](/docs/fields) docs for a complete list of options.